whoseyourdd/ism-microservices/README.md

 - **Student Management:** Efficiently add, update, and delete student records with ease.
 - **User Management:** Seamlessly manage user accounts and permissions for enhanced control.
-- **Classroom Management:** Easily add, update, and delete class grades and classroom records with ease.
+- **Classroom Management:** Easily add, update, and delete and classroom records with ease.
+- **Grade Management:** Easily add, update, and delete and grades level for each classrooms records with ease.

 ## Technologies Used